Nordic Walking is a fast growing outdoor activity in Britain. Discover more with this beginner's guide.

 A good point to remember, though, is that Nordic walking poles are certainly not a regular purchase.
 Provided walkers take good care of their poles, there's every reason they could last for years, if not decades.
 As such, there may indeed be an initial outlay, but this is certainly not a cost that walkers need to endure on a regular basis.

 Then, once poles have been procured, would-be Nordic walkers are spoiled for choice where location is concerned.
-From Plymouth to Perth, Lowestoft to Llanelli, there are plenty of regular classes in operation across the UK.
-There is a comprehensive list of locations on nordicwalking.co.uk, but many more could be operational on an occasional, hyper-local basis.
+From Plymouth to Perth, Lowestoft to Llanelli, there are plenty of regular classes in operation across the UK which can be found at British Nordic Walking or Nordic Walking UK but many more could be operational on an occasional, hyper-local basis.
 So, if there's none to see nearby, get in touch with rangers at local National or Country Parks to see if such events form part of their itinerary.
 Even if there's nothing at the moment, ever-growing interest (to which your own request will only add) may then encourage rangers to get a timetable set up.